Comprehensive Review of SuperAGI

 The CRM includes predictive lead scoring that evaluates over 100 variables in real time, covering demographics, behavioral data, and company attributes.
 Deals move through customizable pipelines, and the platform organizes activities from both your human sales team and the AI agents working alongside them.

-Prospecting & Data: A growing database with agent-verified enrichment.
+Prospecting and Data: A growing database with agent-verified enrichment.

 SuperAGI offers access to a database of more than 275 million contacts and 75 million companies.
-The Prospect feature provides granular list building with firmographic filters, and the platform claims a 95% accuracy rate on enriched records through waterfall enrichment, which queries multiple data providers in sequence until a complete contact record is assembled.
+The Prospect feature provides granular list building with firmographic filters, and the platform claims a 95% accuracy rate on enriched records through waterfall enrichment.

 The Anonymous Website Visitors feature identifies which companies and individuals browse your site in real time.
 The Signals feature aggregates triggers like job changes, funding announcements, and company news into a signal processor that handles deanonymization, enrichment, scoring, and engagement reasoning.

 Prospect, Signals, and Anonymous Website Visitors all come at no additional cost, a real pricing differentiator for smaller teams.
-G2 reviewers confirm that the prospecting capabilities are strong and it's easy to add leads to pipelines, with data enrichment praised as superior to HubSpot and Pipedrive.
+G2 reviewers confirm that the prospecting capabilities are strong and data enrichment is praised as superior to HubSpot and Pipedrive for SMB use cases.

 Multi-Channel Outreach: Sequences spanning email, SMS, LinkedIn, and calls from one platform.